coreos/docs/cluster-management/debugging/reading-the-system-log/index.md

 weight: 5
 ---

-# Overview of journalctl
+# Reading the System Log

-`journalctl` is your interface into systemd's journal/logging.
+`journalctl` is your interface into CoreOS's journal/logging.
 All service files and docker containers insert data into the systemd journal.
 There are a few helpful commands to read the journal:

 ## Read the Entire Journal